-SACLANT was sympathetic, but his cupboard was quite bare at the moment.
+SACLANT was sympathetic, but his cupboard was bare at the moment.
 The carriers in the Atlantic were going to be needed there, so he was reluctant to even consider moving one of them east to the Sixth Fleet and AFSOUTH’s AOR.
 Yard workers in Norfolk were hustling to put the carriers there for overhaul back together and ready for sea as quickly as possible.
-It would be another week at the earliest before one of those decks became available and there was no guarantee that it would wind up coming his way anyhow.
+It would be another week at the earliest before one of those decks became available and there was no guarantee that it would wind up being sent his way anyhow.

-His command’s intelligence staff was working feverishly to develop a picture of what the Soviets and their Warsaw Pact allies might do in Southern Europe and the Med if war began.
-There were strong indications of a major build up going on in Buglaria, indicating a potential Soviet/WP plan to move into Thrace and cut off Turkey from the rest of Europe.
+His intelligence staff was working feverishly to develop a picture of what the Soviets and their Warsaw Pact allies might do in Southern Europe and the Med if war began.
+There were strong indications of a major build up going on in Buglaria, indicating a potential Soviet/WP plan to move into Thrace to cut off Turkey from the rest of Europe.
 The consequences of a successful Thrace offensive were almost too dire to contemplate.
 Therefore, keeping both Turkey and Greece from being driven out of the war also was positioned high on Busey’s priority list.
 The two nations were bitter enemies as well as NATO allies.
 The tense relationship nearly led to open war between the two back in March when the Greeks began exploring for oil in disputed waters.
 How well they would function together now was anybody’s guess.

 The primary threat he was concerned with was that posed by Soviet Long Range Aviation, Naval Aviation and tactical air.
 From bases on the Black Sea coastline, Backfires and Badgers would waste little time in streaming down across Turkey to attack his ships in the Eastern Med.
 Satellite photos also indicated that Soviet aircraft were arriving in Bulgaria, and Syria.
 If the Turkish and Hellenic air forces were not up to the challenge of stopping these attacks, or at least inflicting moderate casualties, Saratoga’s battlegroup and air wing were going to have an exciting, and likely short life if the shooting started.